gasparka/thesis/docs/1_intro.rst

 After gaining the context and problem statement in the current chapter, :numref:`2_pyha` presents the proposed hardware description language Pyha.
-Next, :numref:`3_synthesis` develops the object-oriented VHDL model and deals with the problem of converting Python to VHDL. :numref:`4_examples` shows how Pyha can be used to implement medium complexity DSP systems and gives an comparison to existing tools. :numref:`5_conclusion` concludes this thesis and suggest ideas for future work.
+Next, :numref:`3_synthesis` develops the object-oriented VHDL model and deals with the problem of converting Python to VHDL. :numref:`4_examples` shows how Pyha can be used to implement medium complexity DSP systems and gives a comparison to existing tools. :numref:`5_conclusion` concludes this thesis and suggest ideas for future work.
 The related work is introduced and discussed throughout this thesis, thus no specific literature review chapter has been included.